fholstege/ProgrammingProject/design_document.md

-# Design Document
+# Design Document *

 This document aims to highlight the technical components of my project.
 It will do so by going over each component of the visualisation, indicating possible challenges.
 Advisable to first read the README.md to understand the project, and the purpose of each component.

+* This document was written before I started coding, and thus the code overview no longer reflects the project.
+For a more detailed and recent overview, check out REPORT.md

 ## The database